Deserlo/Zuneish-media-player/README.md

 # Python-React Music Player (Zune Nostalgia)

-Nostalgic for the Microsoft Zune player, I'm creating my own desktop media player app using this awesome front-end https://javapyscript.github.io/zunePlayer/#/music/ARTISTS as inspiration along with Eel, Python, React, and SQL Lite db.
+Nostalgic for the Microsoft Zune player, I'm creating my own desktop media player as an offline web app using this awesome front-end https://javapyscript.github.io/zunePlayer/#/music/ARTISTS as inspiration along with Eel, Python, React, and SQL Lite db.